 We were late to the game, so I can relate.
 We just became members in March 2019 because Harvest Hosts didn’t match our travel rhythm before then.

 But between March and December 2019, we stayed at 25 Harvest Hosts locations!
 In fact, out of all the places we stayed (private campgrounds, national parks, BLM land, etc.), we stayed at more Harvest Hosts locations than any other category.

 We’re unabashed fans of this program.
 But that doesn’t necessarily help you with your decision of whether to sign up or not!

 Let’s fix that.
 Now that I’ve experienced Harvest Hosts from coast to coast, I’m excited to share why Harvest Hosts is 100 percent worth it.

 Note: This article includes our Harvest Hosts affiliate link.
 If you get excited about what we share here, we’d love it if you’d sign up via our link.
 This will encourage us to continue investing time in creating useful content!

 We need to talk money first.
 If we don’t, then you’ll probably be wondering about cost the whole time you’re reading.

-With our Harvest Hosts membership, we stayed at Agua Dulce Winery in Santa Clarita, California, close to Los Angeles.
+With our Harvest Hosts membership, we stayed at a winery in Santa Clarita, California, close to Los Angeles.
 The closest private campground is $65/night for two people.
 Speaking purely in dollars and cents, you can see how your Harvest Hosts membership will pay for itself in a mere one or two nights.